Crypto Realized vs Unrealized Gain Accounts: Where Each Lands (2026)

 | Account | Distinct realized gain/loss | Distinct unrealized fair-value change |

-They can move in opposite directions in the same period, which is exactly why they need separate accounts (a core part of chart of accounts design).
+They can move in opposite directions in the same period, which is exactly why they need separate accounts — a core part of chart of accounts design.

-US GAAP: unrealized → net income
+US GAAP: unrealized to net income

 IFRS: it depends on the model